 '''

 http://openfoamwiki.net/index.php/Contrib_PyFoam

-(openfoamwiki.net, click on Contributions, Other,
+(openfoamwiki.net, Find 4.2 Forge, "BCs, physics models, other",

 Libraries for other languages, PyFoam)

 '''

-- Available through SVN at SourceForge - pyFoam is NOT in the OpenFOAM distribution!
+- pyFoam is NOT in the OpenFOAM distribution!
 You will have to install it separately! - Features (some examples): - Uses OpenFOAM libraries to connect to OpenFOAM. - Execute applications, and analyse and modify their output. - Run lots of parameter variations of the same case. - Manipulate OpenFOAM dictionaries, such as for setting up new cases. - Plot residuals on the fly using Gnuplot. - View the block structure of a blockMeshDict (requires VTK, doesn't work here). - We will now use pyFoam to set up dictionaries and to plot information in the log file.